agentplug/research-agent/docs/.implementation_design/phase_2/phase_2_implementation.md

         except Exception as e:
             return f"Error in dynamic research: {str(e)}"

+    def _select_tools_for_round(self, question: str, mode: str, research_data: List[str],
+                               available_tools: List[str], iteration: int) -> List[str]:
+        """Use LLM to decide which tools to use for this specific round."""
+        try:
+            tools_info = self._get_available_tools_info()
+            tool_descriptions = tools_info["tool_descriptions"]
+            tool_list = "\n".join([f"- {tool}: {desc}" for tool, desc in tool_descriptions.items()])

+            # Create context about current research state
+            current_context = ""
+            if research_data:
+                current_context = f"\nCurrent research data from previous rounds:\n{chr(10).join(research_data)}"

+            selection_prompt = f"""
+Research question: {question}
+Research mode: {mode}
+Current round: {iteration + 1}

+Available tools:
+{tool_list}
+{current_context}

+Based on the research question, mode, current round, and existing research data, decide which tools to use for this round.
+Consider:
+- What information is still needed to complete the research?
+- Which tools can provide the most relevant data for this round?
+- You can reuse the same tools from previous rounds if they would provide additional value
+- You can select different tools if they would provide better coverage
+- For instant research: Focus on 1 tool that provides quick answers
+- For quick research: Use 1-2 tools for enhanced context
+- For standard research: Use 2-3 tools for comprehensive coverage
+- For deep research: Use multiple tools for exhaustive analysis

+Return only the tool names separated by commas, no explanations.
+If no tools are needed for this round, return "NONE".
+"""

+            selected_tools_response = self.llm_service.generate(
+                selection_prompt,
+                system_prompt="You are a research coordinator.
+Decide which tools to use for each research round based on current progress.", temperature=0.1
+            )

+            if "NONE" in selected_tools_response.upper():
+                return []

+            # Parse the response to get tool names
+            selected_tools = []
+            for tool_name in available_tools:
+                if tool_name.lower() in selected_tools_response.lower():
+                    selected_tools.append(tool_name)

+            return selected_tools

+        except Exception as e:
+            logger.error(f"Error in round tool selection: {str(e)}")
+            return []

     def _get_max_iterations_for_mode(self, mode: str) -> int:
         """Get maximum iterations based on research mode.""" return {